 Cars pose numerous challenges for colleges and universities.
 High volumes of vehicular traffic create congestion and negatively impact pedestrian safety.
 Demand for parking can be a costly headache for administrators, as increasing parking capacity is very costly and usually takes many years to recoup those expenses.

 Given these issues, many educational institutions are looking for ways to cut traffic and reduce parking demand on campus.
-These eight strategies are known to have a positive impact, and are all well worth considering if you’re looking to encourage students, faculty, and staff to try alternative modes of commuting:
+These nine strategies are known to have a positive impact, and are all well worth considering if you’re looking to encourage students, faculty, and staff to try alternative modes of commuting:

 Switch to daily parking